bjcosta/landscaping/plants/README.md

 * Rainfall: 893mm per year, most in feb/mar fairly even through rest of year lowest month is sep
 * Slope aspect: Northerly
 * Hardiness Zone: 10b (1.7 - 4.4 degrees Celcius) (Or an aus specific zone 4 : https://www.anbg.gov.au/gardens/research/hort.research/zones.html)
+* Pests: Fruit fly, Cabbage moth, Aphids all the normal things

-I am going to have to do some work on improving the sil.
+I am going to have to do some work on improving the soil.
 The report says there is a high sodium content, and I should increase the calcium content and raise the pH the solution is to treat with calcitic lime which I plan to do reguary and re-test.
 Additionally other normal processes like mulching, composting and generally trying to improve the soil structure as well.

+One thing I have noticed with my currently small scale stuff is that there seem to be a lot more pests around Illawarra than I recall ever seeing up near Picton.
+Maybe it is the density of people, or thre warmer climate.
+Either way I have observed in everything we have planted to date significant pest issues.
+I am hopeful that the diverse ecosystem will help a little with this.
+I mention this here as plant selection can impact this a little too.

+Some pests I have observed:
+* Fruit fly on almost all nectarines from my tree
+* Larvae in many larger tomatoes grown
+* Cabbage moth caterpillars on many leafy plants especially liked broccoli
+* Aphids (and ants) really liked the kale
+* Ants I think burrowed into new into new prunings of young mango tree

+Some things we may be able to do is use thicker-skinned varieties etc.

 References:
 * Soil report: [../soil/soil_report_2018_09_25_edited.pdf](../soil/soil_report_2018_09_25_edited.pdf)